What is a mechanical license?

 Want to obtain a mechanical license for your cover track?
 We’d recommend Affordable Song Licensing!

-Email any documented permission/mechanical licenses to moderation@routenote.com, with the UPC of your release.
+Feel free to email any documented permission/mechanical licenses to moderation@routenote.com, with the UPC of your release if you have any issues using the extension above.

 Please note!
 You can also distribute cover tracks through RouteNote without a mechanical license.